-A student with a bachelor's degree who is enrolled in a postbaccalaureate teacher certification program can also receive a Pell in certain limited situations.
-If your school doesn't offer a bachelor's degree in education and the student is enrolled at least half-time, taking teacher certification courses required by the state that don't lead to a graduate degree, the student is eligible for a Pell Grant.
-For more details, see Volume 3: Pell Grants.
+A student with a bachelor's degree who is enrolled in a postbaccalaureate teacher certification program can also receive a Pell grant in certain limited situations.
+If your school doesn't offer a bachelor's degree in education and the student is enrolled at least half time, taking teacher certification courses required by the state that don't lead to a graduate degree, the student may be eligible for a Pell grant.
+For more details see Volume 3: Pell Grants.